AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - Add a section that talks about the ideal products which can be pitched to customers based on their profile, this would help in retaining the customer.

+- Conduct a detailed hyperparameter optimisation to check if model performance can be enhanced further.

 ---

 ## Testing and Bugs